Adviser Glass Lewis flags risks from Adani 'unconscionable conduct' - Up News Info

 In a separate note, it also flagged as a concern Adani’s involvement with the development of a port in Yangon, Myanmar which has links to the military.

+Adani has said that it could abandon the project and write down the investment if it is found to be in violation of sanctions imposed by the United States.

 The Adani Family owns the majority of Adani Enterprises.
-Other top 20 investors include Nomura Holdings, Black Rock Inc, The Vanguard Group and Dimensional Fund Advisors. ($1 = 1.3259 Australian dollars) (Reporting by Melanie Burton; Editing by Lincoln Feast.)
+Other top 20 investors include Nomura Holdings, Black Rock Inc, The Vanguard Group and Dimensional Fund Advisors. ($1 = 1.3259 Australian dollars) (Reporting by Melanie Burton; Editing by Lincoln Feast and Sam Holmes)